Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we introduced a DSMPC framework that ensures recursive feasibility, based on an indirect feedback formulation, and satisfaction of chance constraints in closed-loop in a non-conservative manner due to a data-driven and optimization-free constraint tightening approach.
-Both, the offline controller synthesis as well as the online operation can be performed in a completely distributed manner, offering a scalable and high performance DSMPC scheme with reduced conservatism compared with the literature.
+In this paper, we introduced a distributed stochastic MPC framework that ensures recursive feasibility, based on an indirect feedback formulation, and satisfaction of chance constraints in closed-loop in a non-conservative manner due to a data-driven and optimization-free constraint tightening approach.
+Both, the offline controller synthesis as well as the online operation can be performed in a completely distributed manner, offering a scalable and high performance scheme with reduced conservatism compared with the literature.